eddumelendez/sdkman-java-migrations/README.md

 The `adoptopenjdk` namespace fetch [AdoptOpenJDK API](https://api.adoptopenjdk.net/swagger-ui/) for new versions for `hotspot` and `openj9`.

+* Alibaba Dragonwell

+The `alibaba-dragonwell` namespace fetch [Alibaba repositories](https://github.com/alibaba/) for new versions.

 * Amazon Corretto

 The `amazon-correto` namespace fetch [Amazon Corretto repositories](https://github.com/corretto/) for new versions.